routeur/Pear/README.md

 The IRR (Internet Routing Registry ou IRR) describe the records maintained by national or international network organizations

 :fr: DEGREE
->Un DEGREE est le nombre de neighbors que possède un node ou un AS Il y a plusieurs types de DEGREE : global, out, and transit.
+>Un DEGREE est le nombre de neighbors que possède un node ou un AS.
+Il y a plusieurs types de DEGREE : global, out, and transit.
-***-Entre autre, un global DEGREE est un DEGREE standard dans lequel tout les AS neighbors sont comptés*** -Out et transit DEGREE, toutefois, changent en fonction des chemins observés.
+***-Entre autre, un global DEGREE est un DEGREE standard dans lequel tout les AS neighbors sont comptés***
+-Out et transit DEGREE, toutefois, changent en fonction des chemins observés.
 Par exemple, **l'out DEGREE compte uniquement les neighbors qui suivent le chemin de l'AS** et le **transit degree compte uniquement les neighbor qui sont trouvés sur le chemin de l'AS entre ce dernier ainsi que ses neighbor.**
 Vous pouvez voir ce lien pour plus de details (https://asrank.caida.org/about#rank)

 :us: DEGREE
 >Degree is the number of neighbors that a node, AS has.
 There are various types of degrees: global, out, and transit:
 ***-Specifically, a global degree is a standard degree in which all of an AS's neighbors are counted***
 -Out and transit degrees, however, change based on the observed paths.
-For example, **out degree only counts neighbors that follow the AS in the path** and **transit degree only counts neighbors that are found in at least one path where the AS is in between that neighbor and another neighbor of the AS.** see this link for more details (https://asrank.caida.org/about#rank)
+For example, **out degree only counts neighbors that follow the AS in the path** and **transit degree only counts neighbors that are found in at least one path where the AS is in between that neighbor and another neighbor of the AS.**
+see this link for more details (https://asrank.caida.org/about#rank)

 :fr: DEGREE CUSTOMER